Cao Cao: Interests and hobbies

 Cao Cao was known to be very skilled in hand-to-hand combat.
 When he was still a youth, he once broke into the eunuch Zhang Rang's personal chambers but was discovered.
 Armed with only a short ji halberd, he brandished the weapon at the guards as he slowly retreated and eventually climbed over the wall and escaped.
 He also enjoyed hunting and once shot down 63 pheasants in a single day during a hunting expedition in Nanpi County.

 Cao Cao was very fond of reading books, especially military classics and treatises.
 Apart from writing military journals and annotating Sun Tzu's The Art of War, he also collected various military books and compiled extracts from them.
 His works were spread around.
 He also gave out new reading materials to his officers when they went to battle.
 He never neglected reading throughout his military career of over 30 years.
 When Sun Quan encouraged his general Lü Meng to take up scholarly pursuits, he cited Cao Cao as an example: "Mengde agrees that he is already old but he never gives up on learning."

 Some of Cao Cao's other interests and hobbies were recorded in Zhang Hua's Bowuzhi, which mentioned that he enjoyed calligraphy, music and weiqi.
-His proficiency in these arts were comparable to other experts who lived around the same time as him, such as: calligraphers Cui Yuan, Cui Shi (崔寔), Zhang Zhi and Zhang Xu (張昶); musicians Huan Tan and Cai Yong; and weiqi players Shan Zidao (山子道), Wang Jiuzhen (王九真) and Guo Kai (郭凱).
+His proficiency in these arts were comparable to other experts who lived around the same time as him, such as: calligraphers Cui Yuan, Cui Shi, Zhang Zhi and Zhang Xu (張昶); musicians Huan Tan and Cai Yong; and weiqi players Shan Zidao (山子道), Wang Jiuzhen (王九真) and Guo Kai (郭凱).
 Cao Cao was also interested in alchemy and the art of longevity.
-He met and sought help from various fangshis, including Zuo Ci, Hua Tuo, Gan Shi (甘始) and Xi Jian (郄儉).
-The Bowuzhi stated that he attempted tasting wild kudzu up to one chi in length and sipping wine dipped with zhen's feathers.
+He met and sought help from various fangshi, including Zuo Ci, Hua Tuo, Gan Shi (甘始) and Xi Jian (郄儉).
+The Bowuzhi stated that he attempted tasting wild kudzu up to one chi in length and sipping wine dipped with feathers of the poisonous zhen bird.